segulaglobal/IPGGhana/src/content/posts/2025-05-28-press-release-ghana-cedi’s-recent-appreciation.md

 ---
-title: "Press Release - Ghana Cedi’s Recent Appreciation "
+title: "GOLD, AUSTERITY, AND INTERVENTION: WHAT'S FUELING THE CEDI'S RISE - AND WILL IT LAST?"
 pubDate: 2025-05-28T07:00:00.000Z
 author: APL
 image: /src/content/uploads/imgd9.jpg